 We can advise on complex legal points that may prevent a successful claim as well as preparing and submitting a DIY claim on your behalf to help secure the maximum VAT refund on a given project.
 The VAT Tribunals deal regularly with cases involving rejected DIY claims and recently we have seen an increase in claims rejected because HMRC considers them to be ‘late’.
 Constable VAT keeps a close eye on these cases and is well placed to assist if your claim is rejected.

 HMRC issued a Revenue and Customs Brief 8 (2022) following the FTT decision in the case of Andrew Ellis and Jane Bromley.
 This Brief clarifies that fact that it is HMRC policy that only a single claim is allowed under the DIY Scheme and this has not changed following that decision.
 However, where it is agreed that a claim has been repaid in error, HMRC will accept a subsequent claim with evidence that the claim has been made within 3 months of completion.
+Note: this time limit has been extended to 6 months for properties completed on or after 5 December 2023.

 For further advice or help, please get in touch.